jonathanvansina/docker-compose-nas/README.md

-# docker-compose-nas
+# Docker Compose files for Synology NAS
-Docker Compose file for Synology NAS
+A collection of Docker Compose files optimized for a Synology NAS.